Standard for the Uniform Scheduling of Medicines and Poisons: Schedule 4: Prescription Only Medicine

-The price of many Schedule 4 substances are subsidized by the Australian Government through the Pharmaceutical Benefits Scheme (PBS), when prescribed by an authorized prescriber.
+The price of many Schedule 4 substances are subsidized by the Australian Government through the Pharmaceutical Benefits Scheme (PBS), when prescribed by an authorised prescriber.
 Certain medications may require an authority from the PBS.
 Situations that may require an authority include where the drug may only have benefit in limited conditions, the true cost of the drug is high, or when there is a risk of dependence.
 Some states have subsets of Schedule 4 with additional requirements (see below).
 Schedule 4 medicines cannot be advertised directly to the public.